bergie/bergie.github.com/_posts/2012-08-08-history-of-midgard-visuals.md

 ## 1999

-The first Midgard website, designed by [Janne Puonti](http://puonti.net/) had a distinct Art Deco wibe to it.
+The first Midgard website, designed by [Janne Puonti](http://puonti.net/) had a distinct Art Deco vibe to it.
 Back then terms like _Content Management System_ were not that established, and so at first we called Midgard an application server:

 [![Midgard Project in 1999](/files/midgard-visuals/midgardproject-1999-small.png)](/files/midgard-visuals/midgardproject-1999.png)